wjang96/wjang96.github.io/_posts/2023-09-15-Singaporean Household Income: Where Do You Stand in your Planning Area?.markdown

 categories: Python PowerBI
 ---

+Ever wonder how much your *monthly household income* at your area is compared to another area?
+(Eg. Bedok vs Jurong) This work is inspired by a [seedly article][seedlyarticle] and you may find the code in my [github repository][gitrepo].

-From URA masterplan, we will be able to get the Singapore planning area from [datagovsg][datagovsg].
-This will be used as parameters for making the Onemap API call later to get the Household Monthly IncomeWork by Planning Area.
+From [datagovsg][datagovsg], URA updates the masterplan every few years and we will be able to get the most recent updated KML file of the Singapore planning area.
+This will be used for visualising the Household Monthly IncomeWork by Planning Area later.

 **Below contains data wrangling python scripts to create datasets for useful visualisations later**